What Researchers Discovered About Lentils and Blood Glucose?

-They say: “you are what you eat.”
-That being said you know that food is very important for our health.
+We are what we eat.
+That being said we know that food is very important for our health.
 This is once more confirmed, by choice of food we make.
 The first-ever study of the University of Guelph confirms this.

-According to the study replacing rice or potatoes with pulses might help.
+According to the study, replacing rice or potatoes with pulses might help.
 How?
 Well, it might help lower one’s blood sugar levels by around 20 %.
-Isn’t this great to know?
+Isn’t that great to know?

 Dan Ramdath of Agriculture and Agri-Food Canada and Professor Alison Duncan from the Department of Human Health and Nutritional Sciences found one remarkable discovery.

-They discovered that swapping out half of the portion of the starchy side dishes for lentils can greatly improve the response of your body to carbs.
+They discovered that swapping out half of the portion of the starchy side dishes for lentils can greatly improve the response of our body to carbs.

 Replacing around half of serving of rice with lentils made blood sugar levels to drop by around 20 %, and replacing potatoes with lentils caused blood sugar levels to drop to around 35 %.